 - A. Menhaden Management Area: Narragansett Bay in its entirety is designated a Menhaden Management Area pursuant to R.I.
 Gen. Laws § 20-4.1-1.
 This area shall include the east and west passages of Narragansett Bay, Mt.
 Hope Bay, and the Sakonnet River, and be bordered on the south by a line from Bonnet Point to Beavertail Point to Castle Hill Light.
 The southern boundary further extends from Land's End to Sachuest Point and then to Sakonnet Light.
 The following regulations govern all commercial menhaden operations conducted in the Menhaden Management Area (Management Area). - 1.
 Opening and closure of fishery: - a.
-Fishery opening possession limits: - (1) Biomass Floor: On an annual basis in the spring, the DEM shall conduct regular estimates of the standing stock of menhaden utilizing approved scientific monitoring methods.
-On the basis of those estimates, DEM shall open the commercial fishery at an initial possession limit of 120,000 pounds per vessel per calendar day when the estimated weekly standing stock reaches 2,000,000 pounds. - b.
-Fishery closure: - (1) Biomass Ceiling: When 50% of the estimated standing stock of menhaden stock, above the minimum threshold amount of 1,500,000 pounds, is harvested, the DEM shall close the menhaden fishery until further notice.
+Fishery opening possession limits: - (1) Biomass Floor: On an annual basis in the spring, the DEM shall conduct regular estimates of the standing stock of menhaden present in the Management Area utilizing approved scientific monitoring methods.
+On the basis of those estimates, DFW shall open the commercial fishery at an initial possession limit of 120,000 pounds per vessel per